swseighman/Actions-Demo/README.md

 Based on the configuration in the `main.yml` file, you can either push the image to GitHub or OCIR.
 You'll need to comment/uncomment the appropriate section in the `main.yml`, labeled `Login to GitHub` or `Login to Oracle Container Registry`.

-By default, the job is configured for OCIR so you'll need to add OCI secrets to the project settings, including:
+By default, the job is configured for **GitHub**.
+To configure the job for OCIR, you'll need to add OCI secrets to the project settings, including:

 ```
 OCI_CLI_USER